 It then tells you which life insurance companies are best, and what to expect in terms of price.

-While most occupations do not present a problem with underwriting, there are some jobs that may require an additional expense called a flat-extra.
+Some occupations may require an additional expense called a flat-extra.

 Income and Financials